Hoosac Dorms, Clubs, & Social Activities

 On weekends, students attend dances at Hoosac and other schools such as Miss Hall's, Emma Willard, and Darrow.
 Lectures, concerts, plays, skiing at nearby slopes, roller- and ice skating, movies, shopping, and excursions to nearby amusement parks and historical sites are other popular activities.

-Hoosac's 123-year tradition of bringing in the Elizabethan Boar's Head and Yule Log at Christmas is one of the oldest among independent schools in the country.
+Hoosac's rich tradition of bringing in the Elizabethan Boar's Head and Yule Log at Christmas is the single oldest among independent schools in the country.
 Other special events on the school calendar include Parents' Weekend, Bleeze Banquet, talent shows, Prize Day, and Commencement.